jasonfeiwang/Anomaly-Detectors/doc/Data_Pipeline.md

    > - perc of kwh_only meters: 20.62%
    > - perc of kwh_and_kw meters: 77.23%

    The percentage of meters that do not have KW Charges is still quite high (21%), we need to further consult with our domain knowledge expert to figure out how to handle that.
-All other metrics appear resonable.
+All other metrics appear reasonable.

 4. Address Service Date inconsistency